bakpakin/Fennel/reference.md

 ### `when` single side-effecting conditional

 Takes a single condition and evaluates the rest as a body if it's not nil or false.
 This is intended for side-effects.
+The last form in the body is used as the return value.

 Example: